enjhnsn2/enjhnsn2.github.io/_pages/about.md

 I am a third year PhD student at University of California San Diego advised by <a href="https://cseweb.ucsd.edu//~dstefan/">Deian Stefan</a>
  and <a href="https://cseweb.ucsd.edu/~savage/"> Stefan Savage</a>.
 My research focuses on software sandboxing, verified programming, and WebAssembly security.

-I completed my undergraduate degrees in Computer Engineering at University of Illinois Urbana-Champaign.
+I completed my undergraduate degree in Computer Engineering at University of Illinois Urbana-Champaign.

 {% include base_path %}